jh3nd3rs0n/jargyle/README.md

           The password for the key store for the SSL/TLS connections to the external SOCKS server for external connections

       externalClient.ssl.keyStoreType=TYPE
-          The type of key store file for the SSL/TLS connections to the external SOCKS server for external connections
+          The type of key store file for the SSL/TLS connections to the external SOCKS server for external connections (default is PKCS12)

       externalClient.ssl.protocol=PROTOCOL
-          The protocol version for the SSL/TLS connections to the external SOCKS server for external connections
+          The protocol version for the SSL/TLS connections to the external SOCKS server for external connections (default is TLSv1)

       externalClient.ssl.trustStoreFile=FILE
           The trust store file for the SSL/TLS connections to the external SOCKS server for external connections